Thunder Road (2016 film): Production

-Cummings wrote the film over 2 months on his commutes to work at CollegeHumor.
+Cummings wrote the film over two months on his commutes to work at CollegeHumor.
+The film cost $7,000 to make, of which $2,500 was renting the funeral home.
 He sold his wedding rings to help fund it.
+Cummings did not license the song "Thunder Road" prior to its screening at Sundance.
+Springsteen later viewed the film and enjoyed it, and agreed to license it for online distribution for $1,000.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 8 reviews, with an average rating of 7.3/10.
 Metacritic gives the film a weighted average score of 81 out of 100, based on 4 critics, indicating "universal acclaim".

 The film was awarded at the Sundance Film Festival with the Short Film Grand Jury Prize, being called "a mini masterpiece of writing, directing and acting".
-Short of the Week called it "funny, inventive, and thought-provoking" and "the toast of this year’s American festival circuit-", and IndieWire listed it as one of the best short films ever made.
+Short of the Week called it "funny, inventive, and thought-provoking" and "the toast of this year’s American festival circuit", and IndieWire listed it as one of the best short films ever made.